-Pre-imaging is mandatory for subsequent spectroscopic (MOS) follow-ups, even when targets come from a pre-defined catalogue, and must be carried out with the R filter.
+Pre-imaging is recommended for subsequent spectroscopic (MOS) follow-ups, even when targets come from a pre-defined catalogue, and must be carried out with the R filter.
 Pre-imaging is done in Service Mode (this also applies for MOS Visitor runs); separate runs must be requested for pre-imaging in the Phase 1 proposal and associated overheads have to be taken into account by the users.
 Pre-imaging runs are carried out typically two months in advance of the spectroscopic follow-up.
 Masks need to be prepared as soon as possible after the pre-imaging has been completed and submitted according to Phase 2 procedures.

 The observations taken as part of a pure imaging run (without the pre-imaging flag set) cannot be used for the subsequent mask preparation due to the lack of the controlled mask-to-ccd transformation keywords in the headers.
-Even in the case when imaging data have been obtained with VIMOS, the short pre-imaging run is mandatory.
+Even in the case when imaging data have been obtained with VIMOS, if the user wishes to use a VIMOS image to design the mask then a short pre-imaging run is mandatory.